gpappsoft/privacyidea-helm/README.md

 > [!Important]
 > This is a first version of the chart, which will deploy a basic privacyIDEA stack.
-> Do not use for production!
+> No configmaps and no secrets.
+Do not use for production!

 ---